lambdalisue/vim-fern/README.md

 ![Screencast of Project drawer](https://user-images.githubusercontent.com/546312/73184080-324fa380-415f-11ea-8280-e0b6c7a9989f.gif)

-All usage above open fern as [*split windows style*][].
-To open fern as [*project drawer style*][], use `-drawer` option like:
+All usage above open fern as [_split windows style_][*split windows style*].
+To open fern as [_project drawer style_][*project drawer style*], use `-drawer` option like:

 ```vim
 :Fern . -drawer
 ```

 A fern window with _project drawer_ style always appeared to the most left side of Vim and behaviors of some mappings/actions are slightly modified (e.g. a buffer in the next window will be used as an anchor buffer in a project drawer style to open a new buffer.)

 Note that additional to the all options available for _split windows_ style, _project drawer_ style enables the following options:

 | Option    | Default | Description                                                      |
 | --------- | ------- | ---------------------------------------------------------------- |